TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

 ## Configuration

 The command-line needs to be configured to connect to your deployment on `thethings.example.com`.
+You have multiple options to make the configuration file available to the CLI:

+1. Environment: `export TTN_LW_CONFIG=/path/to/ttn-lw-cli.yml`
+2. Command-line flag: `-c /path/to/ttn-lw-cli.yml`
-The recommended way to configure the CLI is with a `.ttn-lw-cli.yml` in your `$XDG_CONFIG_HOME` or `$HOME` directory.
+3. Save as `.ttn-lw-cli.yml` in `$XDG_CONFIG_HOME`, your home directory, or the working directory.

 ```yaml
 oauth-server-address: 'https://thethings.example.com/oauth'